CS388-Fall-2023-Group-Project/PomodoroApp/README.md

 **Optional Features**

 1. Interesting visuals to play during the Timer (use TA Dhruval's recommendations for Kotlin libraries for nice animations)
+2. Settings Feature
+3. Reward system (to track stages)
-2. A login/logout system
+4. A login/logout system
-3. A sharable page for students to share with their friends their study habits
+5. A sharable page for students to share with their friends their study habits
-4. Reward system (to track stages)

 ### 2. Screen Archetypes